SystemsApproach/private5g/arch.rst

 the *Channel Quality Indicator (CQI)* and it is passed *up* from the radio.
 The second is the quality-of-service the network wants to give a particular UE.
 This is called the *QoS Class Indicator (QCI)* and it is passed *down* to the radio.
-We will fill in more details about both of these parameters in Chapter 3, but this high-level summary is sufficient to introduce the RAN and Mobile Core.
+This abstract summary, as shown in :numref:`Figure %s <fig-quality>`, is sufficient to introduce the RAN and Mobile Core.
+We will fill in more details about both of these parameters in Chapter 3.

 .. sidebar:: Uniqueness of Wireless Links